AppML combines the most up-to-date techniques and ideas of modern web development.

 AppML focus on speed, simplicity, and low cost:

 Wikipedia: Model, View, Controller

-The model is written in XML, and stored on your web server:
+The model is written in JSON:

-The server script controls the application by:
+A server script can control the application by:

 RAD is a software development method that uses minimal planning in favor of rapid prototyping.